ShittySomething/shittysomething.github.io/README.md

 # shittysomething.github.io

-This is the official repository of [**ShittySomething.com**](http://shittysomething.com/) source code.
+This is the official source repository of [**ShittySomething.com**](http://shittysomething.com/).
 Everyday, as **computer programmers**, we live episodes at the limit of our patience.
 This space was created to gather all your moods of the day.
 If you've ever felt a shitty coder and you wanna share your mood with the world, this is the right place!

 ## How to contribute